Welcome to the Temple of Divine Feminine Flow.

-- Decide on a simple structure, like opening/ending ritual and time frame, and keep to it firmly for the first period to create a culture of focus and respect.
+- Decide on a simple structure, like opening/ending ritual and time frame, and keep to it firmly for the first period of time to create a culture of focus and respect.
 (You will find guidelines and lots of exercises to do together in the Temple Group Manual.)

 - Do as little talking as possible, give yourself the wonderful gift of connecting deeper than you can do with words.
 When you talk, do it within a practice structure.

 Temple Manuals and Sisterhood Manifesto postcards are available for bulk purchase for your groups; please contact us for pricing (yoginiteam at awakeningwomen dot com).

 If you would like us to list your group on our website, please review the Temple Group Listing Guidelines below.
 Then fill in and return the Temple Group Questionnaire.

 Temple Group Listing Guidelines (download)